sseung0703/Zero-shot_Knowledge_Distillation/README.md

 So I had to estimate some of the hyper-parameters and implemented detail.
 I got better results than the paper's in case of no augmentation.
 But I fail to increase performance by augmentation.

+## Abstract
+ZSKD is the knowledge distillation algorithm which not required real data.
+So they generate "Data Impression" samples which contain the teacher network's knowledge and train student network by it.
+It means that we don't have to care about privacy or safety.
+So the pros and cons I think are as follows.

+- Pros
+  - Simple but powerful algorithm.
+  - Data-free training algorithm

+- Cons
+  - Lack of experiments results of a large dataset such as ImageNet
+  - Only focused on a classification task
+  - The experiment set is not fair. they use augmentation for ZSKD only.
+So I think all of the rest performance can be increased.

 ## Requirements
 This code requires